-The Lick Run Project will cost about \$193 million (in 2006 dollars) to design and construct.
-It is anticipated to cost around \$800,000 annually to operate and maintain (in 2012 dollars).
+The Lick Run Project is estimated to cost about \$193 million (in 2006 dollars) to design and construct.
+The Lick Run Greenway portion of the project is \$89.9 million.

 6. How much will sewer bills go up as a result of the Lick Run Project?